OF MAIN PAGE

 3,300 Peace Monuments

 The map at the top of this web page was drawn by Zina Chmielowski for the "Dreams of Hope Travel Guide" of Navjot Kaur & published by Saffron Press to "inspire our little ones to travel to peace monuments around the world."
 Saffron Press is (or was?) "an independent multicultural publishing house -- with a special focus on children's books by & about Sikhs -- [and] takes you on a journey beyond the traditional."
 "The word 'goodnight' is shown in different languages on the map.
 The 18 "Monuments of Peace" numbered on the map & named in the column on the right side are the following [with locations added]:1.
-Peace Park [Glacier-Waterton, USA & Canada]
+Sadako Peace Park, University of Washington [Seattle, Washington, USA]

 2. Shrine Peace Monument [Toronto, Ontario, Canada]